 2. The pituitary gland must secrete the right amount of TSH or thyroid stimulating hormone.
 TSH cause the thyroid to secrete thyroxine.
 Anything that upsets the delicate feedback system of the body, such as taking thyroid replacement medication, for example, or some other drugs, perhaps, can upset the hypothalamic and pituitary regulation of thyroid activity.

 3. The thyroid gland must produce adequate T4.
-T4, also called tetraiodothyronine or thyroxine, is the hormone made in the thyroid gland.
+T4, also called tetraiodothyronine or thyroxine, is the main hormone made in the thyroid gland.
 To make it requires manganese, iodine, selenium, tyrosine, cyclic AMP, vitamins C and B-complex, and many other micronutrients.

+B. Tension in the neck.
 Tension in the neck can overstimulate or irritate the nerves going to the thyroid gland.
 This leads to excessive hormone production for a short while, and then the gland begins to ‘burn out’ of nutrients, eventually causing sluggish thyroid hormone production.

-Some people have imbalances affecting the autonomic nervous system that may block the secretion of thyroid hormone.
+Some people have imbalances affecting the autonomic nervous system that reduces the secretion of thyroid hormone.

 5. Absorption into the cells.
 Once released into the blood, T4 must be absorbed into the body cells.
 For this to occur, the cell membranes must function properly.
 Too little or too much cell membrane permeability will affect the uptake of T4 into the cells.
 This is a very common problem.